-Now, nearly 40 years later, Howard Hughes Medical Institute Investigator Phillip Newmark at the Morgridge Institute for Research at the University of Wisconsin-Madison and his team have identified and purified that paralytic substance.
+Now, nearly 40 years later, Howard Hughes Medical Institute Investigator Phillip Newmark at the Morgridge Institute for Research at the University of Wisconsin-Madison and his team have identified and purified that paralytic substanceexternal link, opens in a new tab.
 Newmark’s team reports the work on October 17, 2019, in the journal PLOS Biology.

 They hope to find a way to use the substance to combat schistosomiasis, one of the most common parasitic diseases in the world.
 Currently, there’s no vaccine for the disease, and treatment relies on one drug, praziquantel, for which schistosomes are showing signs of emerging resistance.
 What’s more, the drug acts only on the adult parasite after it has infected someone.